 Army Body Fat Calculator

 Use this calculator to estimate your body fat percent based on the formula used by the U.S. Army.
 It shows whether you pass the requirements of applicants and current service men, as well as how you fare relative to the Department of Defense goal.
+Often referred to as an Army tape test calculator or Army BMI calculator.

 For men the formula is :